brammichielsen/hangman/README.md

 The card hangman project of BeCode

 ## description
-What is the project about?
-What is the goal?
-What is your approach?
+The goal of the project is to code a functional version of the popular word guessing game Hangman in Python that can be played from the console.
+The aim of the exercise is to work with classes, and familiarize oneself with OOP

 ## installation
-What are the requirements to use your code?
+In order to run the game, it suffices to run main.py in the hangman folder from the console.

 ## usage
-How does someone use your code?
+When the game starts, you will be shown a line of blank spaces representing the length of the word to guess.
+You can guess one letter at a time until you manage to guess the entire word.

 ## timeline
-How long did the project take?
+The project took me roughly a day and a half to get close to completion, but I kept struggling with one specific error.

 ## personal situation
-e.g. This project was done as part of the AI Boocamp at BeCode.org.
+This project was done as part of the AI Boocamp at BeCode.org.